scottgriv/Dark-Castle-Template/samples/dark_castle.md

 ## Usage

-Apply the Dark Castle theme to your VS Code editor to enjoy a dark, visually appealing coding environment.
+Apply the Dark Castle theme to your favorite editor to enjoy a dark, visually appealing coding environment.

 ## Examples